Retirement Plan with a Single Stock

 Bill Gates became a billionaire.
 But right alongside him, thousands of ordinary people also got rich.

-The New York Times estimates that at least 10,000 people became millionaires just from plunking a few dollars in the wildly profitable stock.
+The New York Times estimates that at least 10,000 people became millionaires by the year 2000.

 The “Microsoft Millionaires” include people like…